Greece 3 - yacht charters

 Folegandros to Santorini (August 3-5)

 At dawn (6:15 am) we quietly motored out of the harbour of Karavostisi.
 Martin had asked to see a sun rise at sea; it was a magical sight in the early morning calm.
-The night before we had planned our approach into Santorini, a harbour that is known to be treacherous due to its many rocks, reefs and an ancient submerged mole right across the most logical approach.
+The night before we had planned our approach into Santorini's Vlychada harbour that is known to be treacherous due to its many rocks, reefs and an ancient submerged mole right across the most logical approach.
+This is yacht charters heaven!

 At a quarter past nine we entered the submerged center of this giant volcano, this was the site of the largest eruption in recent geological times.
 At around 1600 BCE the residents of this island fled in advance of a huge explosion that wiped out most of the civilization in Greece at the time.
 It is probable that this event is the root of the Atlantis legend.